top of page

 7. Assist with Problem-Solving

 If they feel overwhelmed by tasks or responsibilities, offer to help break down larger tasks into smaller, manageable steps.
 Collaborating on a plan can reduce the mental load of organizing and prioritizing.
+Autonomy is very important to many neurodivergent individuals, so respect and validation of that need is helpful.

 8. Be Patient and Understanding